Danielle Brisebois: Acting career

-In 1976, at the age of 7, Brisebois began her career as a child actress appearing in her first movie, The Premonition (1976).
+In 1976, at the age of seven, Brisebois began her career as a child actress appearing in her first movie, The Premonition (1976).

 In 1977, Brisebois appeared in an episode of Kojak and began starring in the original Broadway cast of Annie as the youngest of the orphans, Molly.
-Jay-Z later sampled a clip of Brisebois from Annie for his song "Hard Knock Life (Ghetto Anthem)".
+Jay-Z later sampled a clip of the orphaned girls from Annie for his song "Hard Knock Life (Ghetto Anthem)".

 In the late 1970s, Brisebois joined the cast of All in the Family, then co-starred in its continuation Archie Bunker's Place from 1979 to 1983.

 Brisebois was nominated for five Youth in Film Awards from 1980 to 1984, winning two; in 1981 as Best Young Actress in a TV Special for Mom, the Wolfman and Me, and in 1982 as Best Young Actress in a Television Series for Archie Bunker's Place.
 In 1982, she was also nominated for a Golden Globe Award as Best Supporting Actress in a Series, Mini-Series or Motion Picture Made for TV, again for Archie Bunker's Place.

 In the early 1980s, Brisebois appeared in several episodes of Battle of the Network Stars and Circus of the Stars, and played the daughter of William Devane's character on Knots Landing in the series' fifth season.
 In the late 1980s, she made several single-episode appearances in various TV series, including Hotel, Mr. Belvedere, Murder, She Wrote, Tales from the Darkside, and Days of Our Lives.